Search

 National strategy and government contact

-The revised Automotive Production and Development Programme (APDP) and Automotive Investment Scheme (AIS) are incentives to the automotive sector.
+The Automotive Investment Scheme (AIS) and its sub-components are incentives to the automotive sector.
 This supports the demand for leather.

 The Cape Clothing and Textile Cluster (CCTC) is a not-for-profit initiative jointly established by government and industry to boost the competitiveness of the clothing, textile, footwear and leather (CTFL) manufacturing industry in the Western Cape.
 See https://capeclothingcluster.org.za.